With many places in the country facing stricter Covid-19 restrictions, trying to manage your emotional wellbeing can be challenging.

 4. Take time for relationships

-For those on furlough with children or other family members living with you, try and take time to involve them in an activity, and enjoy the free time you have to spend with them.
+For those with children or other family members living with you, try and take time to involve them in an activity, and enjoy any free time you have to spend with them.
 Some examples of activities where everyone can be involved include gardening or arts and crafts - but even incorporating others into routine activities such as cooking can be a great way to maintain close relationships.

 If you live alone, or doing activities with others isn’t possible, there are still ways you can build supportive relationships.
 Across social media, community groups have become more popular - particularly as more members are participating in skill sharing, which gives you a chance to help someone else learn something new.